pydot-a11y/a11ypydot/src/ticket4/metadata/retro.md

 	•	Write a 30-second opening script
 	•	Help you close with a strong verbal summary
 	•	Help you turn the takeaways into a follow-up note or planning input

+    Implement TAI client query for user department metadata lookup Add user metadata API endpoint for department filtering Add tests for user metadata endpoint

+    Add user metadata API to support department-based analytics filtering

+    Metadata is returned as a single keyed object to allow efficient lookup and reuse on the frontend
+	•	Backend performs a single batched TAI request per call to avoid per-user API calls